Redtash1/Wan2GP-Windows-One-Click-Install-With-Sage/README.md

 7. To launch Wan2GP you can use either the Launch_Wan2GP.bat in the current folder or the Desktop shortcut.

+If you have any problems with installation or with using Wan2GP join this Discord Server to get Help from Other Users and show your Best Videos: https://discord.gg/g7efUW9jGV

 ---

 These instructions below won't work for this version of Wan2GP, because this version uses python_embeded and not Conda or a venv.
 But you can try them if you want to do a manual install without using this Wan2GP Stand-alone version but you should go to the original Wan2GP Repository and Git clone it from there.